Reggie Hodges

-Reginald Aaron "Reggie" Hodges (born January 26, 1982) is a former American football punter.
-He was drafted by the St. Louis Rams in the sixth round of the 2005 NFL Draft.
+Reginald Aaron Hodges (born January 26, 1982) is an American former professional football punter.
+He was selected by the St. Louis Rams in the sixth round of the 2005 NFL draft.
 He played college football at Ball State.

-Hodges has been a member of the Cleveland Browns, Philadelphia Eagles, Indianapolis Colts, Seattle Seahawks, New England Patriots, New York Jets and Tennessee Titans.
+Hodges was also a member of the Philadelphia Eagles, Indianapolis Colts, Seattle Seahawks, New England Patriots, New York Jets, Tennessee Titans, and Cleveland Browns.

-Early years
+Early life

 Hodges earned First-team All-state honors in Illinois as a senior at Centennial High School, averaging 39.4 yards per punt.

 College career

 Hodges took over punting duties as a freshman at Ball State, going on to set a school-career record with 254 attempts.
 His 10,210 yards ranked second in school history at the time of his graduation.
 He was named First-team All-MAC selection as a senior, leading conference with 73 punts (42.6 avg).

 Professional career

 St. Louis Rams

-The St. Louis Rams drafted Hodges in the sixth round (210th overall) of the 2005 NFL Draft.
+The St. Louis Rams selected Hodges in the sixth round (210th overall) of the 2005 NFL draft.
 He was signed to a three-year contract on July 27, 2005.
 Hodges won the Rams' punting job out of training camp, beating out veteran Bryan Barker.
 Hodges went on to appear in five games for the Rams, averaging 38.0 yards and 31.0 net yards in 22 attempts.
 Hodges' poor performance caused the team to release him on October 10 and re-sign Barker for the remainder of the season.